Woodrow Lowe: Coaching career

 After retiring from playing, Lowe became a football coach.
 He coached for two years at Russell County High School in Seale, Alabama, before returning to his high school as an assistant coach on Central's 1993 state championship team.
 Lowe served as head football coach at Selma High School in Selma from 1994 to 1995, compiling a 10–10 record.
 He then spent six years in the NFL as a defensive assistant.
 He was a member of Marty Schottenheimer's staff with the Kansas City Chiefs from 1995 to 1998 before joining the Oakland Raiders under Jon Gruden.
 Lowe left the Raiders for the University of Alabama at Birmingham, where his mother was undergoing chemotherapy after being diagnosed with cancer.

 After spending five years with the UAB Blazers serving as special teams coordinator and tight ends coach, Lowe moved back to the high school ranks and became the head coach and athletic director for Central rival Smiths Station.
 He was removed from his position at Smiths Station by the Lee County Board of Education in 2008 after compiling a total record of 12 wins and 19 losses in three years as head coach.
 Lowe became an assistant coach at Jackson-Olin High School in Birmingham.
 On December 30, 2009, he was named the head coach and returned home to his alma mater Central High.
 He was 33–13 through four seasons when his coaching contract was not renewed in 2014.
 The team had already completed spring practice and less than 100 days remained before the season opener.
 While he remained on staff as a physical education teacher, Lowe protested his removal and requested to be reinstated.

 Legacy

 For his impact through athletics as a player and a coach, Lowe was inducted into the Alabama Sports Hall of Fame in 2001.
 He was elected to the College Football Hall of Fame in the class of 2009.
 He was also inducted into the Sugar Bowl Hall of Fame and the Senior Bowl Hall of Fame.
 Lowe was named to the Chargers' 40th and 50th anniversary teams after his playing career.

-Personal life and death
+Personal life

 Lowe retired around 2019.
 His brother Eddie also played as a linebacker with the University of Alabama.
 He later became the mayor of Phenix City.
 Lowe's son, Woodrow Jr., was also a high school football coach holding positions at various institutions.

 After a lengthy illness, Lowe died at home in Collierville, Tennessee, on November 6, 2025, at the age of 71.